-Common Ohio Insect Identification
+Common Ohio Pest Insect Identification and Control

 Have you done everything you can to treat your yard for weeds and disease, but it still has dead spots?
 You might have lawn-damaging bugs.
 Use our handy insect identification guide below to find out what's wrong with your grass.